matze/splat/README.md

-**splat** is a command line application and besides a source directory of image files it requires a `splat.toml` configuration file and a theme file containing an HTML template as well as optional assets.
+**splat** is a command line application and besides a source directory of image files it requires a `splat.toml` configuration file and a theme file containing an HTML template as well as optional assets and descriptions in `index.md` files.

 To create an example configuration run `splat new` and edit `splat.toml` to your liking, especially adapt the `input` and `output` paths. `output` will be